Ray-Tracing-Systems/HydraAPI/README.md

 4. If you want to build demos ("main" target) you will need OpenGL.
    - Set CMake "USE_GL" option to "ON".
    - HydraAPI uses [GLFW](https://github.com/glfw/glfw), we provide prebuilt binaries in 'dependencies/lib_x64_*' directory.
-     - Set ADDITIONAL_LIBRARY_DIRS Cmake variable to other directory if you want.
+     - Set ADDITIONAL_LIBRARY_DIRS CMake variable to other directory if you want.
      - You can always try to substitute the prebuilt binaries with your own.
-   - GLFW requires OS-dependent windowing libraries to be installed:
+   - (Linux only) GLFW requires OS-dependent windowing libraries to be installed:
      - on Debian/Ubuntu and derivatives: xorg-dev
      - on Fedora and derivatives: libXcursor-devel libXi-devel libXinerama-devel libXrandr-devel
      - for details check [GLFW website](https://www.glfw.org/docs/latest/compile.html).